Composition 21 by Naama Tsabar

-The Nasher Museum will install Vessel by Radcliffe Bailey as the first sculpture in the new sculpture park, opening September 28, 2019.
+The Nasher Museum has installed Vessel by Radcliffe Bailey as the first sculpture in the new sculpture park, which opened September 28, 2019.
 Read more about this below.

 Vessel is a 13-foot cone of steel with an open ceiling that creates a skyscape, while a conch shell perched high emanates an ambient soundscape.
 The conch shell in Vessel loosely alludes to ocean crossings and the Middle Passage in the Atlantic slave trade, recurring themes in the artist’s work.
 Music is also a recurring subject in Bailey’s work.
 Bailey takes an uplifting and transporting approach with Vessel, bringing visitors closer to a spiritual journey into the unknown.